Ask an Expert

 How Can I Find Out the Appropriate Cell Phone Tower Lease Rate for AT&T in My Area?

-Wireless carriers (including AT&T) do their best to prevent landowners from finding out what they pay – going so far as to add confidentiality provisions in their new leases.
+Wireless carriers (including AT&T) do their best to prevent landowners from finding out what they pay, going so far as to add confidentiality provisions in their new leases.
 There is no Multiple Listing Service (MLS) of cell tower lease rates.
-We are not aware of a publicly available database which shows how much property owners receive in cell tower lease rent.
-AT&T records a “memorandum of lease,” but they omit how much rent they are paying in it.
+We are not aware of a publicly available database that shows how much property owners receive in rent from cell tower leases.
+AT&T records a “memorandum of lease,” but they omit the amount of rent they are paying.
 You may be able to find one or two owners who have AT&T towers in the area.
 However, how do you know if they negotiated the best deal that they could?

 More importantly, we can tell you how your particular property compares to the other properties in the area and why AT&T is likely to pay more (or less) given the alternatives.